About the Community Buildings Programme

 - boiler replacements

-Once accepted onto the scheme, properties have an initial assessment to identify which of the above measures can be offered the 100% funding.
+Once accepted onto the scheme, properties had an initial assessment to identify which of the above measures could be offered the 100% funding.

 Community building energy saving case study

 A residential care home reduced their annual heating bill by an average of £8,350 through introducing a range of energy efficiency measures.
 They have improved comfort for their residents as well as increasing energy efficiency.
 The improvements made would be relevant to many other commercial buildings as well as private homes.